 This is by far the most asked blogging question that I’ve had.
-When I first started, I was utterly clueless about everything blogging related.
+When I first started, I was utterly clueless about everything blogging-related.
 So how did I start?
 Research, I did a LOT of it!
 I remember going on my personal Facebook page and asking my friends and family if they knew anything about starting a “mommy blog.”
 One person ended up replying and gave me a few suggestions.
 I started joining Facebook groups about blogging.
 (Bloggers Rule SEO Community was one of the first groups that I joined.
-That group had a lot of older bloggers had some type of business they were promoting on their website and social media platform.
+That group had a lot of older bloggers had some type of business they were promoting on their website and social media platforms.
 I learned a whole lot while I was in that group and made some terrific friends.
-I also spent countless hours watching YouTube videos about blogging and read many articles as well.
+I also spent countless hours watching YouTube videos about blogging and reading many articles as well.

 I wrote a few blogging posts in the past that I think will help you if you are just starting out.